-Free market economy means an ecosystem (i.e. forces of production and labor) of a country controlled purely by the demand and supply forces with minimal or no government intervention and which encourages entrepreneurialism by allowing voluntary activities performed by private players unless it is controlled by governmental authorities such as minimum wages and antitrust laws.
+A free market economy means an ecosystem (i.e., forces of production and labor) of a country controlled purely by the demand and supply forces with minimal or no government intervention and which encourages entrepreneurialism by allowing voluntary activities performed by private players unless it control by governmental authorities such as minimum wages and antitrust laws.

-- As the name suggests, a free market economy means an economy that is not restricted by governmental laws, and everything is moved by the forces of demand and supply.
+- As the name suggests, a free market economy is an economy that is not restricted by governmental laws, and the forces of demand and supply move everything.

-- In a simple language let’s imagine an economy wherein that the goods are trading in the market at the highest prices at which the consumers are ready to buy it; the services are provided as per the satisfaction level of the recipient, and laborers are paid the highest wages the businesses are able to pay purely on the basis of their performance.
+- In simple language, let’s imagine an economy wherein the goods are trading in the market at the highest prices at which the consumers are ready to buy them; the services provide as per the satisfaction level of the recipient, and laborers are paid the highest wages the businesses can pay purely on the basis of their performance.
 Sounds great!
-This is what we can a “free market economy”.
+This is what we can use for a “free market economy”.

-- However, an economy wherein the government imposes a law on companies to pay minimum wages to their laborers irrespective of actual performance, degrades the quality of labor.
-Such laws are not introduced in the free market economy.
+- However, an economy wherein the government imposes a law on companies to pay minimum wages to their laborers irrespective of actual performance degrades the quality of labor.
+Such laws did not introduce in the free market economy.

 - Also, in an economy controlled by the government, the prices of the means of production and the manner of distribution of wealth are organized by the government.

-- So free-market economy allows the employer to pay for the services as per requirement and the skill of the laborer.
+- So this allows the employer to pay for the services per the laborer’s requirements and skills.
 On the other hand, it allows employees to charge as per their skill, competitiveness, and demand in the economy.

-- Freedom is provided for people within the country to make their choice for goods to be consumed and services to be enjoyed.
+- Freedom allows people within the country to choose goods to consume and services to enjoy.